daffainfo/AllAboutBugBounty/Denial Of Service.md

   GET /index.php HTTP/1.1
   Host: victim.com
   X-HTTP-Method-Override: POST
+  ...
   ```
   The response is
   ```
   HTTP/1.1 404 Not Found
   ...

-  POST on /index.php not foudn
+  POST on /index.php not found
   ```

 - X-Forwarded-Port